ansforge/NRC-outil-OWL-SNOMEDCT/readme.md

   - Works on the command line
   - Uses MRCM Attribute Domain Reference Set for grouping information
   - Uses OWL Axiom Reference Set
-  - Includes all descriptions:
+  - Includes :
+    - SNOMED CT identifier as skos:notation
+    - Definition status as nrc:definitionStatus
+    - Semantic tag as dc:type
-    - Fully Specified Names as rdfs:label
+    - Fully Specified Names as nrc:fsn
-    - Preferred Synonyms as skos:prefLabel
+    - Preferred Synonyms as rdfs:label
     - Other Synonyms as skos:altLabel
     - Text Definitions as skos:definition
-    - Language and dialect markup
   - Support for Snomed Editions and Extensions
   - *For Java integration see RF2ToOWLService.java*
 - Classify Snomed